Computational Control of Nonlinear Partial Differential Equations Using Machine Learning: Introduction

+Thus, the control enters through a specific structural mechanism.
+In the bilinear case, the control appears through the product \(fu\), so errors in the state and errors in the control interact multiplicatively.
+Consequently, a small averaged PDE residual does not necessarily imply that the recovered control is accurate.
+Likewise, an improved approximation of the state alone may still leave the control poorly reconstructed.

-Although PINN-based methodologies have recently been applied to optimal deterministic control problems \cite{ZhangLiuAllaDarbonKarniadakis2026,YongLuoSun2024,GarciaCerveraKesslerPeriago2023,AllaBertagliaCalzola2025} as well as stochastic control settings \cite{BensoussanNguyenTranTu2026,BensoussanLiNguyenTranYamZhou2022}, our objective here is to develop a new PINN-based approach, referred to as \emph{WeightedPINNs}, tailored to the computation of reliable and accurate numerical approximations for the aforementioned control reconstruction problem (initiated in \cite{MunchTrelat2022}).
-In particular, such approaches are well suited to high-dimensional control PDEs, where classical numerical methods often encounter significant computational challenges associated with the curse of dimensionality.
-The central idea is to introduce adaptive weights directly into the PINN formulation.
-The WeightedPINN approach provides several structural improvements over standard PINN methodologies.
-These advantages stem from incorporating weighting functions at the level of the differential operator and boundary terms, rather than treating them as fixed coefficients in the loss function (see also Subsection \ref{Sec:Illu} for an illustration with explanation).
+Although PINN-based methodologies have recently been applied to optimal deterministic control problems \cite{ZhangLiuAllaDarbonKarniadakis2026,YongLuoSun2024, GarciaCerveraKesslerPeriago2023,AllaBertagliaCalzola2025}, as well as to stochastic control settings \cite{BensoussanNguyenTranTu2026,BensoussanLiNguyenTranYamZhou2022}, our objective here is different.
+We develop a new PINN-based approach, which we call \emph{WeightedPINNs}; see Subsection~\ref{Sec:Illu} for an illustrative explanation.
+The method is tailored to the computation of reliable and accurate numerical approximations for the control reconstruction problem initiated in \cite{MunchTrelat2022}.

-\textit{(i) Adaptive balancing of differential operators.} In standard PINNs, all terms of the PDE residual are treated uniformly, which often leads to imbalance during training, particularly for nonlinear or stiff problems.
-In contrast, WeightedPINN introduces space--time dependent weights acting multiplicatively on each operator component.
-This enables dynamic rebalancing between the time derivative, diffusion, nonlinearity, and control terms, thereby mitigating gradient imbalance and improving both stability and efficiency of the optimization.

-\textit{(ii) Space--time localization.} Since the weights depend on space and time, the method can automatically emphasize regions where the approximation error is larger or where the solution exhibits complex behavior, such as near the control region or nonlinear transition zones.
-This induces a natural localization mechanism that is absent in standard PINNs and is particularly beneficial for control reconstruction.

-\textit{(iii) Min--max structure and robustness.} The formulation can be viewed as a min--max problem in which the weights act as adversarial variables, amplifying residuals in poorly approximated regions, while the primary network minimizes these amplified errors.
-This leads to a robust training procedure that avoids fitting only averaged residuals and instead promotes a more uniform accuracy across the domain.

-\textit{(iv) Controlled deviation from the original model.} An additional neural penalty enforces the weights to remain close to unity, ensuring that the learned operator does not deviate significantly from the original PDE.
-This prevents degenerate behaviors and provides a balance between flexibility and fidelity to the physical model.

-\textit{(v) Balanced treatment of constraints.} The weighted formulation extends naturally to boundary, initial, and terminal conditions, allowing each component, including derivatives, to be scaled independently.
-This prevents certain constraints from dominating the loss and ensures a balanced enforcement of all conditions, which is crucial in controllability problems.